Hugo1205/ENGG1340/README.md

 000000000000000000000000
 ```
 This is a temporary visual representation of the game we plan to make.
-Here, the 0s represent the borders forming the board where the tetris blocks will have to be fit.
+Here, the 0s represent the board while the x's represent any of the shape blocks falling inside the board.
-The #s represent the tetris blocks.
-Notice that the last line near the lower edge of the board has a line/row of #s,which will mean that this row will now get eliminated and all rows will now move one row down, and the game will continue.
+Notice that the last line at lower edge of the board has a line/row of x's,which will mean that this row will now get eliminated and all rows will now move one row down, and the game will continue.

 ###Game Lose Condition:
 ```